BIMI - Aviation Ministries

 Pray with us to the LORD OF THE HARVEST as we seek His provision in the matter of personnel, additional equipment and the finances to operate the tribal aviation ministries.
 Pray with us for effectiveness and safety.
 Pray for souls.
 Ask Him if and how He would have you to be involved with us in giving “wings to the Gospel.”

-Most BIMI missionaries that have used aviation in support of their ministries have been preachers and church planters.
+Most BIMI missionaries who have used aviation in support of their ministries have been preachers and church planters.
 Most have used the plane for transportation to and from the remote areas where they personally minister the Gospel of Christ.
 They have also used the plane to transport fellow missionaries, to transport supplies, and for emergency medical trips, etc.

 BIMI does not pay a salary to missionaries, including aviation personnel.
 Because of the necessary on-the-field orientation that would be required for a pilot to be approved for service on a particular field, short-term service by pilots is not generally practical.